TechNickAI/node_geoip_server/README.md

 Overview
 =================
-TODO: Node js http server that delivers geoip data via a web service.
+Node js http server that delivers geoip data via a web service.
 Once running, the server will output a JSON strong with the users city, state, country of the user, like this:

 <code>{"country_code":"US","country_code3":"USA","country_name":"United States","region":"CA","city":"Pleasanton","latitude":37.66239929199219,"longitude":-121.89630126953125,"metro_code":807,"dma_code":807,"area_code":925,"continent_code":"NA"}</code>

 Inputs:
 * The ip address is determined by looking at the following, stopping once one is found
-    * TODO: ?ip=xxx.xxx.xxx.xxx in the url
+    * ?ip=xxx.xxx.xxx.xxx in the url
     * <code>X-Forwarded-For</code> HTTP header (for proxies)
     * IP address of the user via REMOTE_ADDR
-* TODO <code>callback</code> may be passed through the url for jsonp.
+* <code>callback</code> may be passed through the url for jsonp.

 Dependencies